teamdeeson/codex/docs/handbook/roles-at-deeson.md

 ### Chapter initiative lead

-The Chapter’s at Deeson works to better themselves and learn from past projects successes and challenges.
+The chapters at Deeson works to better themselves and learn from past project successes and challenges.

-Each quarter the Chapters define their top priorities in the form of initiatives.
+Each quarter the chapters define their top priorities in the form of initiatives.
 Individuals willing to take on the job of improving in those areas are made Chapter Initiative Lead for the quarter and commit to completing the objectives of the initiative by the end of the quarter.

 This role allows for an individual to challenge themselves and take on additional responsibilities.
 An initiative might make us completely revolutionise our approach to some aspect of development, for example, using a new front-end framework, revolutionising our approach to local development etc.